flisowski/test1/README.md

-"A description of the annotation.
-For enumeration descriptions see `description` section in the [enumeration mappings] (https://github.com/companieshouse/api-enumerations/blob/master/filing_history_descriptions.yml) file."

-"A description of the associated filing.

-For enumeration descriptions see `description` section in the [enumeration mappings] (https://github.com/companieshouse/api-enumerations/blob/master/filing_history_descriptions.yml) file."

-"A description of the filing.

-For enumeration descriptions see `description` section in the [enumeration mappings] (https://github.com/companieshouse/api-enumerations/blob/master/filing_history_descriptions.yml) file."

-"A description of the associated filing.
+"reason": {
+			"title": "reason",
+			"properties": {
+				"description_identifier": {
+					"description": "An enumeration type that provides the description for the reason of disqualification.", "type": "string",

-For enumeration descriptions see `description` section in the [enumeration mappings] (https://github.com/companieshouse/api-enumerations/blob/master/filing_history_descriptions.yml) file."
+					"notes": "For enumeration descriptions see `description_identifier` section in the [enumeration mappings](https://github.com/companieshouse/api-enumerations/blob/master/disqualified_officer_descriptions.yml)"

-"Describes what date is represented by the associated `date` element.
+				},
+				"act": {
+					"description": "An enumeration type that provides the law under which the disqualification was made.", "type": "string",

-For enumeration descriptions see `insolvency_case_date_type` section in the [enumeration mappings] (https://github.com/companieshouse/api-enumerations/blob/master/constants.yml)."
+					"notes": "For enumeration descriptions see `act` section in the [enumeration mappings](https://github.com/companieshouse/api-enumerations/blob/master/disqualified_officer_descriptions.yml)"
+				},
+				"article": {
+					"description": "The article of the act under which the disqualification was made.", "type": "string",
+					"notes": "Only applicable if `reason.act` is `company-directors-disqualification-northern-ireland-order-2002`."
+				},
+				"section": {
+					"description": "The section of the act under which the disqualification was made.", "type": "string",
+					"notes": "Only applicable if `reason.act` is `company-directors-disqualification-act-1986`."
+				}
+			},
+			"required": [
+				"description_identifier",
+				"act"
+			]
+		}
+	}
+}